TestRunnerSRL/OoT-Randomizer-Wiki/FAQ---Broken-Seed.md

 ### Forest Temple:
 #### Get outside without Song of Time or Bow
 * With Hover Boots you can float to the door connecting the large block-pushing room with the courtyard.
+#### Can't push large colored blocks as adult, wtf man??
+* The Goron's Bracelet is required to push these blocks, even as adult.
+Link only put on gauntlets to keep his hands from drying out.

+### Death Mountain Crater:
+#### Reach the bottom area for Bolero of Fire and access to Fire Temple
+* Using only the Hover Boots, you can float down to the shortcut to Goron City, and across the dilapidated bridge.
+* You can also reach this bottom area with Scarecrow's Song and the Longshot by by jumping onto the platforms below and pulling yourself across the pool of lava.
+// FIXME: Do you need Hover Boots to reach the platforms around scarecrow?

+### Fire Temple:
+#### Reach Volvagia without Hammer
+* With Hover Boots equipped, it's a simple matter of floating over to the boss door.
+That said, you'll need the Hammer to actually _do_ anything in there.

 ### Shadow Temple:
 #### Spike floor room without Longshot